microsoft/genaiscript/docs/src/content/docs/reference/scripts/github.md

 ...
 ```

-You will probably need to install it in your list of packages:
+Install octokit in your list of packages:

 ```sh
 npm install -D octokit